hamzeh-khanpour/yy-interactions-at-the-LHeC/README.md

 # Final Version -- 1 May 2024

-High energy photon-photon interactions at the LHeC: Exclusive production of pairs leptons, W and Z bosons as well as pairs of charged supersymmetric particles.
+High energy photon-photon interactions at the LHeC: Exclusive production of pairs of leptons, W and Z bosons as well as pairs of charged supersymmetric particles.